|Circulating Capital, by Jim Sanborn, is located outside the Robert C. Vance Academic Center at Central Connecticut State University, New Britain.|

 The purpose of the Art in Public Spaces program is to provide the citizens of Connecticut with an improved public environment by investing in creative works of high quality for public buildings.
 The program adds visibility to the cultural heritage of the state and its people.

-The implementation of the Art in Public Spaces program is the responsibility of the Connecticut Office of the Arts in consultation with the Connecticut Department of Public Works.
+The implementation of the Art in Public Spaces program is the responsibility of the Connecticut Office of the Arts in consultation with the Connecticut Division of Construction Services.

 Upcoming Public Art Projects